BYU-ITC-210/LabWriteupExample/README.md

 ### Example UML Caption or Title
 ![Example UML](./img/example-UML.png)

-*Each lab indicates the type of UML that is expected in the writeup.
+*Each lab instruction indicates the type of UML that is expected in the writeup.
 Ensure such UMLs are included.*

 As indicated in the UML, all actions are initiated by the motivator which communicates with the front-end server.
 Each the server accesses the database by way of the biphasic louderberry protocol.
 Responses are then reformatted into JSON and returned to the motivator.